Gimi818/JobOffers/README.md

 The application is connected to a remote server from which it gets job offers a request to the remote server is made every hour using a spring scheduler to always have new and current job offers.

-The application is tested using unit and integration tests.
+The application is tested using unit tests.

 ## Application is developed using the following technologies: